Introducing Annie & Frank

-Badgers are carnivores and usually prey on animals living in or near the ground such as insects, prairie dogs, mice, ground-dwelling birds, and groundhogs.
-They have long, curved front claws and shovel-like back claws that help them dig into burrows in search of food.
-Badgers will sometimes bury food for later use, too.
+Badgers are carnivores and usually prey on insects, prairie dogs, mice, birds, and other smaller rodents.
+They have long front claws and back claws that resemble a shovel, that help them dig into burrows in search of food.
+They are seen to dwell in underground burrows where they sleep during the day.

 Common Name American Badger